pegnet/pegnet-compose/README.md

 It has finished syncing when all the heights are the same.

-#### 10. Stop and remove the running containers
+#### 10. Stop and remove walletd

-We'll bring everything back up at the same time later when starting PegNet.
+We will bring it up again later when we start PegNet.

 ```
-docker-compose down
+docker stop walletd && docker rm walletd
 ```

 ## Start